New EU Border Checks (EES & EITAS): What Travelers Need to Know

 EES is a new EU-wide border management system that will replace manual passport stamping with biometric registration and digital entry/exit records.
 For the latest official information, visit the EU Entry/Exit System page.

-You don’t need to do anything ahead of time for EES—the process happens automatically when you arrive at the border.
+You don’t need to do anything ahead of time for EES.
+The process happens automatically when you arrive at the border.
+There is no pre-application for EES.

 Refusing biometric procedures is likely to result in denial of entry.